tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_04_Purging_Ensure_Marked_Complete.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/06_10_Purging_RequestList_LeftPanel2.jpg)

 The Requests List screen displays the progress of a submitted Requests.
-To more easily and quickly view the one submitted by Rick Jones in the previous tutorial, click the up/down arrows to the right side of the **CREATED** column.
+To more easily and quickly view the one you submitted in the previous tutorial, click the up/down arrows to the right side of the **CREATED** column.
 This sorts the list by submission time and date, and the most recent should display at or near the top row when sorted by descending order.

 ![image](/articles/demo_project/DPM_Demo_Project/images/06_8_Purging_EnsureDeletion_Sort.jpg)

-Locate and click your Request.
+Locate click your Request.

+**Note**: It may take a few miutes for the system to purge the data.
+You can follow the progress by viewing the status bar directly underneath the **REQUEST ID** name.

 ![image](/articles/demo_project/DPM_Demo_Project/images/06_8_Purging_EnsureDeletion4.jpg)